riboflavin/test-framer-sync/compare/avoma-vs-zoom-ai.md

 | Language Support                  | ❌ English only | ❌ English only |
 | Desktop App                       | ❌ No (Web-based) | ❌ No        |
 | iPhone & Android Apps             | ✅ Yes (Both) | ✅ Yes (Zoom app) |
+**Avoma:**
-Avoma might appeal to companies looking for a tool with integrations to popular platforms like HubSpot and Notion, as well as an automation engine.
-However, its lack of support for in-person meetings and local recording could limit its usefulness for those seeking a comprehensive solution for meeting management.
+- Companies looking for a tool with Zoom and calendar integration, as well as integration with platforms like HubSpot and Notion, might consider Avoma.
+However, its lack of support for in-person meetings and local recording could limit its usefulness for some users.

+**Zoom AI:**
-Zoom AI, with its native integration with Zoom and ease of use, could be attractive to individuals or businesses looking for a straightforward solution for meeting assistance.
-Nevertheless, its limited integrations with other tools and absence of an automation engine may hinder its ability to fully support users in achieving their meeting objectives.
+- Users who prioritize ease of use and native Zoom integration may find Zoom AI appealing.
+Nevertheless, its limited integrations with other platforms and absence of an automation engine might hinder its ability to fully assist users in managing their meetings effectively.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.

 * Automatically-identified and assigned action items
 * AI-enabled search across all meetings
 * Automations with 100+ app integrations
 * Industry-leading security with SOC 2 Type II, EU-U.S. Data Privacy Framework, and HIPAA compliance
 * Ability to capture both online and in-person meetings with desktop and mobile apps